By Kelsey Fox

 8. David Axmark

-Swedish-born David Axmark is one of the founders of MySQL AB and a developer of MySQL, both of which are free database servers.
-Axmark has been involved with free software since 1980 and has proven himself committed to developing the business model for free open-source software.
+Since 1980, Axmark has worked with free software.
+He has proven himself committed to developing the business model for free open-source software.
 In 2010, he became the director of OrangeHRM, the world’s most popular open-source human resource management software.
-In 2012, Axmark announced the development of his newest project, the MariaDB Foundation, a community-developed, MySQL relational database management system.
+In 2012, Axmark announced the development of his newest project, the MariaDB Foundation, a community-developed MySQL relational database management system.

 7. John D. Carmack

-John D. Carmack is a successful programmer of game software.
-He is the co-founder of id Software, and the current lead programmer of related id Computer Games, the company behind such popular games as Commander Keen, Wolfenstein 3D, Doom, Quake, and their sequels.
-Carmack is best known for his innovations in 3D graphics, including “adaptive tile refresh,” “raycasting,” “binary space partitioning,” “surface caching,” “Carmack’s Reverse,” and “Mega Texture technology,” among others.
-These innovations have been licensed for use and implemented into the design of other influential, first-person shooter games, including Call of Duty, Half-Life, and Medal of Honor.
+The mathematics and computer science field recognizes Carmack for his innovations in 3D graphics, including “adaptive tile refresh,” “raycasting,” “binary space partitioning,” “surface caching,” “Carmack’s Reverse,” and “Mega Texture technology.”
+Many of his innovations are licensed for use.
+You find them implemented into the design of first-person shooter games like Call of Duty, Half-Life, and Medal of Honor.

 6. Ben Goodger

-Ben Goodger is a New Zealand-born British software engineer.
-After starting his career with the Netscape Communications Corporation, Goodger began working with the Mozilla Foundation, where he was a lead developer of the popular Firefox web browser.
-Currently, Goodger is a leader in the user experience department at Google, where his main focus is on the continued development and success of Google Chrome.
+After starting his career with the Netscape Communications Corporation, Goodger went to work with the Mozilla Foundation.
+There he worked as a lead developer of the popular Firefox web browser.
+He now works at Google as a leader in the user experience department.
+His main focus is on the continued development and success of Google Chrome.

 5. Bill Gates

-As the co-founder and former chief executive of Microsoft, the world’s largest personal-computer software company, the name Bill Gates has become synonymous with computer science.
 Gates and his Microsoft co-founder Paul Allen started Microsoft in the Poker Room of the Currier House at Harvard University.
-As the company grew, Gates became known as the entrepreneur behind the personal computer revolution.
-Since retiring from Microsoft, Gates has become better known as a business magnate, philanthropist, and investor, though he will always be best known as a computer programmer and inventor.
-He is consistently ranked on the Forbes list of wealthiest people and is currently the second richest person in the world.
+As the company grew, Gates became known as the entrepreneur behind the personal computers revolution.
+Since retiring from Microsoft, Gates has become known as a business magnate, philanthropist, and investor.

 4. Mark Zuckerberg